KristianOellegaard/django-hvad/docs/public/restframework.rst

 For convenience, you can include both the translations dictionary and translated fields in the same serializer.
 This can be handy if only some parts of your application care about all the translations.
-For instance, an object list might just want the title in the preferred language, while the book editing dialog allows editing all languages.
+For instance, a book listing might just want the title in the preferred language, while the book editing dialog allows editing all languages.
-Direct translated fields will be read-only, use the translations dictionary for updating.
+In this case, direct translated fields will be read-only, use the translations dictionary for updating.

 It is possible to override the representation of translations.
 This is done by specifying a custom serializer on the meta::